 The opinion of an expert from the Netherlands is that Ever Given can’t be refloated without removing some of her cargo, an assessment that confirms my own fears.
 The time to free the ship and clear the canal is being given as “days or weeks.”

-"Berdowski told Dutch TV on Wednesday that his company had determined it was impossible to free the ship with its current cargo on board."take our poll - story continues below
+"Berdowski told Dutch TV on Wednesday that his company had determined it was impossible to free the ship with its current cargo on board."

 — J.E.
 Dyer (@OptimisticCon) March 25, 2021